kabhi2004/ReactjsProjects/README.md

 ## 📌 Overview

-This project is built as part of my learning journey in **React.js**.
+This projects is built as part of my learning journey in **React.js**.
 The primary goal is to gain hands-on experience by following a structured tutorial series and implementing concepts in a practical way.

 ## 🎯 Purpose